anuota/DW_Challenge/README.md

 ├── README.md          <- The top-level README for developers using this project.
 ├── quickstart.py      <- quickstart guide for Gmail API
 ├── credentials.json   <- aunthefication file for  API | not shared in GIT
-├── token.json         <- not shared in GIT
+├── token.json         <- aunthefication file for  API | not shared in GIT
 ├── data
 │   ├── external       <- Junior_DE_Task/    # task files for the challenge
 │   ├── downloaded     <- downloaded .csv files via Gmail API